 - Study Setup & Initiation: This fee occurs only once.
-It pertains to the time involved in reviewing the protocol, developing dispensing procedures, in-servicing staff, attending start up meetings, and any effort for IDS to prepare for a study;
+It pertains to the time involved in reviewing the protocol and related documents, developing dispensing procedures, in-servicing staff, attending start up meetings, and any effort for IDS to prepare for a study;

-- Study Drug Preparation & Dispensing: Pertains to the time involved for enrollment, preparation, and dispensing of study drug.
-This also includes the cost of miscellaneous supplies used that are not supplied by the sponsor of the study; and
+- Study Drug Preparation & Dispensing: Pertains to the time involved for randomization (if applicable), preparation, and dispensing of study drug.
+The cost of miscellaneous supplies that are not provided by the sponsor of the study are included separately; and

 - Close-out Cost: This pertains to study drug return or destruction, and storage of pharmacy regulatory records.

 All billing will be a reflection of the work performed during the indicated period.